CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 #### Saving the data

-Agendum data is saved in the hard disk automatically after any command that changes the data.
+Agendum data is saved in the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.

 &nbsp;